 If you'd rather get into the details on how this whole integration works, follow below steps.

-• Identify a location on your file system and create a directory called provider and cd into this directory.
+Identify a location on your file system and create a directory called

 name: parseable-provider